EberlyODL/chem110/chemical-nomenclature.md

     </tr>
   </tbody>
 </table>
-<p>b) For metals that form cations of differing charges, the positive charge is given by a roman numeral in parenthesis.
+<p>b) For metals that form cations of differing charges, the positive charge is given by a roman numeral in parentheses.
+This will be the case for transition metals and a few metals in the main group (i.e. lead and tin).
 </p>
 <table border="2" style="height: 80px; margin-left: auto; margin-right: auto;" width="500">
   <tbody>